 In an age where phones are made out of glass and could fall to their doom at any moment, a case is crucial for protecting your $1000 device.
 But some people are so clumsy, the average case is not enough: they need something that can take anything life throws at them (or anything they might throw their phone at).
 Here are five cases that go above and beyond the standard level of protection.

 Let’s get the obvious out of the way: Otterbox has become nearly synonymous with tough-as-nails smartphones cases, and the reputation is well-deserved.
 The Defender is the case most people think of when they hear the Otterbox name, and despite their numerous other offerings—some of which are quite stylish—the Defender takes a licking like few other cases can.
 This is mostly due to its multi-layer design, with a hard frame protecting the front, a hard foam-lined inner shell for the back, and a soft silicone layer around the outside to provide shock absorption.
 You can also buy versions with optional screen protection built-in, as well as belt clips and other accessories.
 Otterbox puts their cases a battery of different tests to make sure they’re protected against drops, dust, and other ills that may befall your device.
 Note that contrary to somewhat common belief, the Otterbox Defender is not water-resistant—for that, you’ll need to check out Otterbox’s sister brand, LifeProof.
-The Defender series is available for multiple iPhones and Android devices, starting at $50 and up.
-You can occasionally find them for less on Amazon and elsewhere—just make extra sure you’re buying the real deal, and not a counterfeit.
+The Defender series is available for multiple iPhones and Android devices—just make extra sure you’re buying the real deal, and not a counterfeit.

 If the Defender is a bit too bulky or expensive for you, Otterbox has a number of other cases as well, including the slightly less complex Commuter series and the colorful Symmetry series, both of which will still keep your phone well-protected.